nodejs/node/doc/api/crypto.md

 The `verify` object can not be used again after `verify.verify()` has been called.
 Multiple calls to `verify.verify()` will result in an error being thrown.

+Because public keys can be derived from private keys, a private key may be passed instead of a public key.

 ## `crypto` module methods and properties